-A major component of the MERGE project that will address all forms of transportation is the mobility hub.
 The new mobility hub as part of the MERGE project is shown in Image 6.
 The new mobility hub is directly between the proposed 35th and 47th Avenue interchanges with a local bus station (north side of existing US 34).

-In connection with transit services and other mobility hubs in Greeley shown in Figure 8, the new mobility hub would support active and sustainable transportation with modal flexibility, including direct regional-local bus transfers, bike and scooter sharing, ADA parking, and electric vehicle charging stations.
+In connection with transit services and other mobility hubs in Greeley shown in Figure 7, the new mobility hub would support active and sustainable transportation with modal flexibility, including direct regional-local bus transfers, bike and scooter sharing, ADA parking, and electric vehicle charging stations.
 The new mobility hub directly connects to the regional bus station within the center of US 34 between the interchanges via a pedestrian underpass of US 34.
 The new mobility hub and the other eight mobility hubs create nine new half-mile areas of influence, dramatically improving accessibility for residents in Justice40, Disproportionately Impacted Communities, Environmental Justice and Transportation Insecure areas.

-In addition to improving north-south traffic safety and efficiency along US 34 and along 35th and 47th Avenues; the MERGE project will eliminate a significant north-south mobility barrier and safety concerns for active transportation users (the existing at-grade crossings are heavily used by students walking or biking to schools) which, when coupled with other multi-modal improvements, will further enhance overall US 34 corridor mobility, address equity, and improve the quality of life.
+In addition to improving north-south traffic safety and efficiency along US 34 and along 35th and 47th Avenues as described in the Safety section; the MERGE project will eliminate a significant north-south mobility barrier and safety concerns for active transportation users.
+The existing atgrade crossings are heavily used by students walking or biking to schools which, when coupled with other multi-modal improvements, will further enhance overall US 34 corridor mobility, address equity, and improve the quality of life.
+All of which demonstrates that Equity, Multimodal Options, and Quality of Life are primary project purposes of the MERGE project.

-The project will improve connectivity for residents, workers, and students from the adjacent communities on the east side of 35th Street, north of US 34 and other areas near downtown Greeley as shown in Figure 3 in the Project Description through:
+In summary, the project will improve connectivity for residents, workers, and students from the adjacent communities on the east side of 35th Street, north of US 34 and other areas near downtown Greeley through: